 ABOUT AMANDA STROZESKI

-Amanda is a professional animal rescue photographer, Featured Photographer for Savage Universal, and a member of HeARTs Speak, a non-profit for rescue related artists.
-She moderates the Olympus User Photo Gallery and recently spoke on rescue photography at Imaging USA 2018.
-Amanda also also a social influencer for a variety of well known brands and runs the popular pet Instagram account @itsmisterbarclay.
+Amanda is a professional animal rescue photographer who works with a number of shelters and rescues in Pennsylvania.
+She is a Featured Photographer for Savage Universal and member of HeARTs Speak, a non-profit for rescue related artists.
+Amanda has spoken on behalf of Olympus about rescue photography at Imaging USA 2018.
+She is also a social influencer for a variety of well known brands and runs the popular pet Instagram account @itsmisterbarclay.